 The School Development Monitoring Committee (SDMC), Head Master and Head Cook are shouldering the responsibility of Midday meals at school level.
 As per the directions and guidelines of the Central Government, Mother's Committee also has been constituted in schools.
-Mothers of the students are tasting the cooked food every day and their opinions also been recorded in Taste registers.
+Mothers of the students taste the cooked food every day and giving their opinions, which are being recorded in the Taste registers at schools.